Can you explain your history with Thibaut machines?

-The French manufacturer THIBAUT is exhibiting at Marmomac show in Verona (Hall 4 – Booth F2-F3-G1-G2-G3).
-The company will display 5 machines and multiple equipments for machining all types of natural or agglomerated materials (ceramic, granite, marble, limestone, concrete, glass, engineered stone, slate…).
-Many new workpieces made with THIBAUT machines will be exhibited this year: […]Read more
+THIBAUT is exhibiting at Marmo+Mac show in Verona (Hall 4 – Booth F2-F3-G1G2-G3) from September 27th to 30th.
+We will display 7 machines and multiple equipments for machining all types of natural or agglomerated materials (ceramic, granite, marble, limestone, concrete, glass, engineered stone, slate…).
+Many new workpieces will be exhibited this year: kitchentops, bathroom, monuments… […]Read more

 The “satellite” polishing head is used to polish and calibrate flat surfaces.
 It allows to obtain a very high polishing quality while having a high output.
 Its head has a diameter of 215 mm and is equipped with a BT 40 cone.
 The three abrasives have a maximum height of 70 mm.
 You can […]Read more